microsoft/fluentui/packages/react-components/react-components/etc/react-components.unstable.api.md

 import { tableCellClassNames } from '@fluentui/react-table';
 import { TableCellLayout } from '@fluentui/react-table';
 import { tableCellLayoutClassNames } from '@fluentui/react-table';
-import { TableCellPrimaryLayout } from '@fluentui/react-table';
-import { tableCellPrimaryLayoutClassNames } from '@fluentui/react-table';
 import { TableCellProps } from '@fluentui/react-table';
 import { TableCellSlots } from '@fluentui/react-table';
 import { TableCellState } from '@fluentui/react-table';